brainfoolong/omxwebgui-v2/README.md

 * Permanent playlist - Just add folders, files and streams
 * Search for filenames with wildcards
 * Mark of already viewed videos
+* Auto updater
+* Subtitles in a separate folder, if you wish

 ## How to contribute
 Feel free to send pull requests.
 Create an issue for a new feature BEFORE you do some coding.
 We should talk about that before.
 Translations are pretty straight forward, you can just add them without an issue.